Evidence of Coulomb liquid phase in few-electron droplets

 \textbf{MULTIVARIATE CUMULANTS}

-To better understand the nature of the many-electron state in the droplet, we aim to characterise its internal correlations and decompose them into irreducible components, known as cumulants.
+To interrogate the nature of the many-electron state in the droplet, we aim to characterise its internal correlations and decompose them into irreducible components, known as cumulants~\cite{fisher1932pattern}.
 Cumulants are convenient as they capture not only pairwise but also higher-order correlations.
 This is crucial for understanding complex many-body systems where strong enough pairwise interactions can lead to correlations of all orders, heralding the emergence of a new collective state.
-One can consider the high-order cumulants $\llangle n^k\rrangle$, or their combinations such as skewness and kurtosis, of the collective variable $n$, as it is measured directly~\cite{gupta2011scale,flindt2009universal}.
+One possibility is to consider the high-order cumulants $\llangle n^k\rrangle$, or their combinations such as skewness and kurtosis, of the collective variable $n$, as it is measured directly~\cite{gupta2011scale,flindt2009universal}.
 Yet, in this representation, contributions of individual particles are not resolved.
-To elucidate few-electron correlation effects, it is crucial to separate these correlations by order, corresponding to the number of electrons involved.
-We achieve this by recognizing that $n=T_1+T_2+\ldots+T_N$ is a sum of multiple variables $T_j$, each corresponding to the partitioning outcome of the $j^{\rm th}$ electron ($T_j=1$ if detected at D1 and 0 at D2).
-We consider the irreducible correlation functions $\llangle T_i T_j \ldots T_k \rrangle$, known as multivariate cumulants in statistics~\cite{Indian1962} or connected diagrams in field theory, to quantify the effect of interactions.
-Importantly, if the $i^{\rm th}$ electron is not interacting with the $j^{\rm th}$ electron, all multivariate cumulants involving both $T_i$ and $T_j$ will be zero.
+To elucidate few-electron correlation effects, it is crucial to separate these correlations by order, corresponding to the number of particles involved.
+We achieve this by recognizing that $n=T_1+T_2+\ldots+T_N$ is a sum of multiple variables $T_j$, corresponding to the partitioning outcome of each electron ($T_j=1$ or 0 if the $j^{\rm th}$ electron is detected at D1 or D2, respectively).
+Instead of $\llangle n^k\rrangle$, we consider the irreducible correlation functions $\llangle T_i T_j \ldots T_k \rrangle$, known as multivariate cumulants in statistics~\cite{Indian1962} or connected diagrams in field theory~\cite{fetter2012quantum}, to quantify the effect of interactions.
+Importantly, if the presence of the $i^{\rm th}$ electron does not influence the $j^{\rm th}$ electron, all multivariate cumulants involving both $T_i$ and $T_j$ will be zero.
 Here we focus on the symmetrised multivariate cumulants $\kappa_k$ defined by averaging the cumulants over all possible combinations of exactly $k$ distinct variables $T_j$ out of $N$.
 If electrons are statistically indistinguishable (all placed in the same SAW minimum, or all in different SAW minima), all terms in the averaging are equal and $\kappa_k=\llangle T_1 T_2 \ldots T_k \rrangle$.
 In this case, the multivariate cumulants $\kappa_k$ are entirely determined by the counting probability distribution $P_{(N-n,\,n)}$, and can be computed from both measurements and models (see Methods).